libical/libical/doc/UsingLibical.md

 time values.
 The `is_utc` field distinguishes between times in UTC and a local time zone.
 The `is_date` field indicates if the time should be interpreted only as a date.
-If it is a date, the hour, minute and second fields are assumed to be zero, regardless of their actual vaules.
+If it is a date, the hour, minute and second fields are assumed to be zero, regardless of their actual values.

 #### 5.3.2 Creating time structures